cmaloney/dcos-docs/_pages/overview/what-is-dcos.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-The Datacenter Operating System (DCOS) is a distributed operating system based on the <a href="https://mesosphere.com/why-mesos/" target="_blank">Apache Mesos</a> distributed systems kernel.
+The Datacenter Operating System (DC/OS) is a distributed operating system based on the <a href="https://mesosphere.com/why-mesos/" target="_blank">Apache Mesos</a> distributed systems kernel.
 It integrates several battle-tested [open-source components][1] to enable the management of multiple machines as if they were a single computer.
 The combination of scalability, availability, efficiency, flexibility, and usability makes DC/OS the best way to build, deploy, and manage modern applications.

 ## Scalability